 Kristi Ellis — Vice President, Communications: Kristi brings 24 years of manufacturing and international trade reporting experience with leading publications such as Women’s Wear Daily and S&P Global Market Intelligence.
 The majority of her career, which includes nearly 10 years as Washington Bureau Chief for Women’s Wear Daily, has been spent reporting on textile trade policy matters.
 Kristi holds a B.A. in Journalism from Arizona State University where she graduated magna cum laude.

-Don Vavala — Director, Regulatory & Technical Affairs: Don comes to NCTO following a 31-year career at W.L.
+Don Vavala — Director, Director of Government Procurement: Don comes to NCTO following a 31-year career at W.L.
 Gore, a NCTO member organization, where he most recently held the position of Director, Military Government Affairs.
 Don began his career at Sony Corporation of America, where he held various sales and marketing positions in their Consumer Electronics division.
 During his career at Gore, Don served in numerous business and sales leadership positions including: Business Development Leader for North American General Outerwear, Sales Leader North American Consumer Footwear, Business Leader of the Asia Pacific Domestic Fabrics Business, and Sales Leader for Fabrics Division New Business Development.
 Don graduated from the University of Delaware with a B.S. in Business Administration.

 Todd Ethington — Director of Government Affairs: Todd joined NCTO in 2012 after serving for nearly five years as an aide in both the House of Representatives and the U.S. Senate, including as a staffer on the House Veteran’s Affairs Committee.
 He has firsthand experience working with Members of Congress and their staff, and in-depth knowledge of the legislative process.
 Todd received his Master’s degree in History from the University of Oxford, and his undergraduate degree in Political Science and Communication from the University of Utah.